sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 9. **User Blacklist:** User getting blacklisted by a token/contract causing harm only to themselves is **not** a valid medium/high.
 10. Issues assuming future opcode gas repricing are not considered to be of Medium/High severity. \
    **Use of call vs transfer** will be considered as a protocol design choice if there is no good reason why the call may consume more than 2300 gas without opcode repricings.
-11. (repealed)
-12. **EIP compliance with no integrations**: If the protocol does not have external integrations then issues related to code not fully complying with the EIP it is implementing and there are no adverse effects of this, are considered informational
 13. **Users sending ETH/native tokens accidentally** just because a contract allows is **not** a valid medium/high.
 14. **Loss of airdrops or liquidity fees** or any other rewards that are not part of the original protocol design is not considered a valid high/medium.
 [Example](https://github.com/sherlock-audit/2023-02-openq-judging/issues/323)
 15. **Use of Storage gaps:** Simple contracts with one of the parent contract not implementing storage gaps are considered low/informational. \